demvsystems/error-handler/readme.md

 $error->getLine();
 ```

-There is also a very useful `ErrorTypes` class that holds information about all kinds of PHP errors and might be used to get error type name based on the error type number, check if a particular type of error is recoverable or not, and so on.
+There is also a very useful `ErrorType` class that holds information about all kinds of PHP errors and might be used to get error type name based on the error type number, check if a particular type of error is recoverable or not, and so on.

 ### Handling recoverable PHP errors